franklynw/SearchBarNavigation/README.md

 It all seems to work well, but there are probably still bugs...
 If anyone can suggest a better way of doing what I've done for the navBar background image (in NavigationConfiguring - setBackgroundImage) I'd really like to hear!

-## License
+## Licence

-`SearchBarNavigation` is available under the MIT license
+`SearchBarNavigation` is available under the MIT licence.